Admissions Information for Prospective Graduate Students

 Does the Department of Physics provide application fee waivers?

-We do not want the MIT application fee to be a barrier to admission.
-Applicants who have participated in the MIT Summer Research Program (MSRP), Converge, or another MIT program or an official MIT recruiting visit are eligible for a fee waiver from the MIT Office of Graduate Education (OGE).
+Although we do not want the MIT application fee to be a barrier to admission, we cannot provide application fee waivers to all who request one.
+Under-resourced applicants, and applicants who have participated in the MIT Summer Research Program (MSRP), Converge, or another MIT program or an official MIT recruiting visit are eligible for a fee waiver from the MIT Office of Graduate Education (OGE).
 Please check MIT Graduate Diversity Programs for further details.
-Other under-represented or under-resourced applicants may request a fee waiver from the OGE and, if denied, may reach out to us at firstname.lastname@example.org to request a second review of the decision.
-Please allow time for this process because applications lacking the paid fee or a fee waiver by 11:59pm EST on December 15 will not be reviewed.
+Departmentally, we have allotted a small number of waivers for applicants who have completed an application (including transcript uploads, and requests for letters of recommendation), but do not qualify for a waiver from the OGE.

 Can I arrange a visit to the Physics Department or a specific research area?